Sri Lanka - North to South Photo Tour - full itinerary

 Negombo

-In the afternoon, we set out on a boat ride along the Negombo lagoon keeping a close eye on the birdlife since this is the best time for spotting them.
-We will also pass through the mangroves which is yet another eco system of shrubs and trees unique to coastal intertidal zones.
+In the afternoon, we set out on a boat ride along the Negombo lagoon, keeping a close eye on the birdlife, since this is the best time to spot them.
+We also pass through the mangroves, which are yet another ecosystem of shrubs, trees, and small monkeys unique to coastal intertidal zones.
 In the late afternoon light, we watch and capture a local fisherman throwing his net as the sun sets.

 Day 3: